reportportal/agent-js-cucumber/README.md

 ## Step reporting configuration

-By defaut, this agent report the following structure:
+By default, this agent reports the following structure:

 - feature - SUITE
 - scenario - TEST